 In another case, a 60-year-old woman underwent a cervical MRI.
 She was allergic to certain medications.
 Though she had informed the technician about the allergic issues, she was injected with contrast dyes.
 The woman had breathing trouble and tachycardia and ended up in cardiac arrest and death.
 This proves how CT scan errors derailed his life.

 These examples show how tragic a simple radiologist misdiagnosis or other radiology errors could toss people’s lives upside down.
 However, the only hope that was left to the victims was lawsuits.
-In the first case, the victim received $5,000,000 as restitution, whereas in the second case, the victim’s family was awarded $7,000,000 as compensation for wrongful death for the error in CT scan with contrast lawsuit.
+In the first CT scan contrast lawsuit, the victim received $5,000,000 as restitution, whereas in the second case, the victim’s family was awarded $7,000,000 as compensation for wrongful death for the error in the CT scan with contrast lawsuit.

 Watch this video to know what happened when a radiologist read the CTs wrong,

 If you are affected by a medical error from your radiologist, seek the help of a medical malpractice attorney to sue the radiologist.